INDAPlus21/ogronman-sofiaa5-antonul-project/README.md

 ## Important info

-Gradle will not import the necessary dependencies when importing on linux (possibly mac) since git forcefully changes some file endings.
+Gradle will not import the necessary dependencies when importing on linux (possibly mac) since git forcefully changes some line endings.
 This may possibly become problem.
+(LF will be replaced by CRLF)